tiwarisamir/create-basic-express-server/README.md

 ## 🚀 Installation

-You can run this tool using `npm create` (no installation required):
+You can run this tool using

 ```sh
 npm create basic-express-server my-app